 What is coronary angioplasty?

-Coronary angioplasty is a procedure where a narrowed section of a heart (coronary) artery is widened by using a balloon and a stent attached to a catheter.
+Coronary angioplasty is a procedure where a narrowed section of a heart (coronary) artery is widened by using a balloon and a stent attached to a thin, flexible tube (a catheter).

-A catheter is a thin, flexible tube which is inserted into a coronary artery.
+The catheter is inserted into a coronary artery.
 The balloon at the tip of the catheter is blown up at the narrowed section of artery to force it wider.
 A small tube (a stent) is left in place to keep the artery widened.

 What is coronary angioplasty used for?